Cynical Humor in Medicine and the Media:

 A Case Study of Grey’s Anatomy

 Abstract: This paper aims to address the way cynical humor used by healthcare professionals is perceived by those not in the field.
 Particularly, it aims to look at the way this is perceived in the media, via a case study of the popular medical drama, Grey’s Anatomy.
 The language in the show was then compared with the trends in cynical humor used by actual physicians and medical students, outlined in the 2006 paper, “Making Fun of Patients: Medical Students: Perceptions and Use of Derogatory and Cynical Humor in Clinical Settings.”
 Specifically, three episodes of the show were analyzed and compared with the original article.
-The use of cynical humor has an impact on patient care in some way; clearly non-physicians are aware of the language and react to it in some way.
-This paper looks at the use of this language from a non-physician perspective and expands upon the literature, addressing the impact of cynical humor in medicine and bringing more attention to this issue.
+This paper looks at the use of this language from a non-physician perspective and expands upon the literature through addressing the ways cynical humor is portrayed in media and bringing more attention to this issue.

 cynical humor, healthcare professionals, Grey’s Anatomy, language, medicine